CSEE4121/spring2023/assignments/prog_hw2/hw2.md

 You also need to provide a `config` file which describes configurations or additional step you did to run the **following 3 tasks on a single Spark node **

-1. Use the program in Task 2 to take "*enwiki_small.xml*" as input to generate the graph.
+1. Use the program in Task 2 to take "*wiki-small.xml*" as input to generate the graph.
 2. Use the program in Task 3 to take the graph you just generated and output a rank list of the articles in the dataset.

 Try to be clear about the instructions to run these steps.
 The purpose of doing this is to check if your program does what we mentioned in the spec.
 Do not worry whether your program has the lowest completion time.